-The origin of democratic government goes back some 2,500 years.
-Its modern reawakening constitutes nonetheless one of the most important innovations in the 20th century.
+The origins of democratic government date back some 2,500 years.
+Its modern reawakening constitutes, nonetheless, one of the most important innovations of the 20th century.
 It has spread over the world in sequential waves and has been given various institutional forms in different countries.
-However, democracies have also faced major problems and challenges during the last decades like globalisation, decreasing trust and weakening participation.
-To secure, improve and develop democratic government in times of change new challenges and possibilities need to be handled in intelligent ways.
-The Center for Democratic Government in Change (DGc) at Örebro University takes on this challenge by contributing with research of high quality in collaboration with governments, public agencies and citizen organisations.
-The center is based in political science and works in cooperation with other social science disciplines.
+However, democracies have also faced major problems and challenges during the last decades, such as globalisation, decreasing trust, and weakening participation.
+To secure, improve, and develop democratic forms of government in times of change, new challenges and possibilities need to be handled in intelligent ways.
+The Center for Democratic Government in Change (DGc) at Örebro University takes on this challenge by contributing with research of high quality in collaboration with governments, public agencies and civil society organisations.
+The center is rooted in political science and works in cooperation with other social science disciplines.
 The aim of DGc is:

-- to contribute constructively in developing and testing reforms in collaboration with practitioners aiming at bridging the gap between citizens and their representatives.
+- to contribute constructively to developing and testing reforms aimed at bridging the gap between citizens and their representatives in collaboration with practitioners.

 DGc approaches reforms and change processes both in a critical and constructive way.
-Proudly declared reforms may have very little to do with new ideas or solutions, while truly innovative change may develop under many different labels.
-We are therefore open both to top-down reforms and change processes from below.
-We critically analyse ambitious reform initiatives and their outcome, but we also take part in dialogues in relation to different reform alternatives and seek to find new ways forward.
+Ambitious reforms may have very little to do with new ideas or solutions, while truly innovative changes may develop under many different labels.
+We are therefore open to both top-down reforms and change processes from below.
+We critically analyse ambitious reform initiatives and their outcomes, but we also take part in dialogues in relation to different reform alternatives and seek to find new ways forward.
 As researchers, we are not a quiet audience watching things go by.
 In a truly collaborative spirit, we take part in public discussions in which we can offer ideas and arguments based on social science research of high quality.